Course Reserves: Information for Faculty

 To ensure that materials for your course will be available to students during the first week of classes, we recommend submitting a reserve request no later than two weeks prior to the first day of classes.

-Our suggested request deadline for Fall 2021 is Friday, August 27.
+Our suggested request deadline for Spring 2022 is Monday, December 13.
 After this date, we will continue to process reserve requests in the order in which they are received.

 What happens to reserve materials when the semester is over?

 Snell Library maintains its course reserve system on a semester-to-semester basis.
 Courses and reading lists are not renewed automatically, and it is the responsibility of the instructor to provide the library with up-to-date request information.

 • To re-create a reading list that you have used for reserve in past semesters, you must re-submit the list to the library.
 The easiest way of doing this is through Leganto (see below).

 • To extend an active reading list into the next semester, please contact us before the current semester’s last day of final exams* to request an extension.